darrenwatt/xml-to-discord-post/README.md

 xml-to-discord-post
 ===

-Scrapes XML feeds, e.g. BBC News searching for search terms, alerts in Discord or to Twitter.
+Scrapes XML feeds, e.g. BBC News searching for search terms, alerts in Discord, Twitter, or Bluesky.
 That's it.

 Uses MongoDB (Atlas, cloud hosted mongo) to keep track of what's been posted already.